Dietitians Week Vital Links:

-Dietitians Week (8-12 June 2015), is led by the British Dietetic Association (BDA) and provides a fantastic opportunity to promote the profession nationally and even globally.
+Dietitians Week (8-12 June 2015), was led by the British Dietetic Association (BDA) and provided a fantastic opportunity to promote the profession nationally and even globally.
 We created a week full of activities and events to highlight the value of dietitians and their work.

-The week includes a range of national awareness raising and political events throughout the UK which promotes the profession and the impact of dietetic practice on the health of the nation.
+The week included a range of national awareness raising and political events throughout the UK which promoted the profession and the impact of dietetic practice on the health of the nation.